custardcream98/msw-devtools/packages/vite-plugin-msw-devtools/README.md

 A Vite plugin for MSW Devtools.

-> This plugin is still in development and may not be stable.
+> (DEPRECATED) This package has been deprecated in favor of `@custardcream/msw-devtools-server`.
+Please use [`@custardcream/msw-devtools-server`](../../README.md#live-json-editing-for-instant-management-of-msw-request-handlers) instead.

 ## Features